maxamillion32/daily-expense-tracker-react/README.md

+# Expenses tracker
-# A simple web app for tracking expenses and budgets
+A simple web app for tracking expenses and budgets

 ## Table of contents
 - Overview